 The Department of Statistics at the University of Virginia was officially formed in 1989.
 Prior to that date, the statistics graduate program was housed within the Department of Mathematics.
 Three degrees are offered: the Bachelor of Arts with a major in Statistics, the Master of Science in Statistics and the Doctor of Philosophy in Statistics.
-There are twelve faculty members in the department: eleven full-time faculty and one faculty member with a joint appointment in Statistics and in Mathematics.
+There are seventeen faculty members in the department: eleven full-time faculty and one faculty member with a joint appointment in Statistics and in Mathematics.
 In addition, there are two affiliated faculty with primary appointments in other departments.
 The graduate program is kept to a small size so as to encourage close interaction between students and faculty; we have tried very hard to continue this practice, so as to nurture the mutual benefits of this interaction!

 A major expansion to the statistics community occured in March 1996 with the formation of the Division of Biostatistics and Epidemiology within the School of Medicine.
 The Division of Biostatistics has fourteen full and adjunct faculty members, three staff biostatisticians, one research associate and one clinical program coordinator.
 Statistics and Biostatistics cooperate on a Biostatistics option to the Ph.D. and M.S. degrees in Statistics.
 Courses in Biostatistics have been offered since the 1996-97 academic year.
 In 2009-2010, in cooperation with Biostatistics, three graduate level courses will be offered: courses in Clinical Trials, Bioinfomatics and Bayesian Methods.
 Biostatistics students may choose a dissertation advisor from the Biostatistics faculty.
 All students benefit from the joint colloquium of the two departments and from the close interaction of their faculty.
 Research Assistantships in Biostatistics are also available, on a competitive basis, for advanced Statistics graduate students.